custom-components/custom_updater/docs/Installation.md

 Home Assistant will fail configuration validation the first time after you add this, this is because it does not know of it and it's capabilities (config options)

-see the [How it works page of this wiki] (https://custom-components.github.io/custom_updater/How-it-works) for details on how to set up your custom elememnts.
+see the [How it works page of this wiki](https://custom-components.github.io/custom_updater/How-it-works) for details on how to set up your custom elements.